Board of Directors

 Katie Shopkorn Finkelstein

 Katie is a former Walden camper and Main Idea Junior Counselor.
 She graduated from Colgate University with a BA in English.
-Katie worked for the Office of the Mayor in New York City under Mayor Michael R. Bloomberg for 10 1/2 years, and for the last 6 years has worked at his charitable foundation, Bloomberg Philanthropies.
-She lives in New York City with her husband and two daughters.
+Katie worked for the Office of the Mayor in New York City under Mayor Michael R. Bloomberg for 10 1/2 years, and currently works at Bloomberg Philanthropies.
+She lives in Westchester with her husband and two daughters.

 Jan Weil